knochenhans/modarchive-random-player/Readme.md

 ## How to use

 - Enter Member ID if you want to load random files from a member's favourites.
+- Enter Author name if you want to load random files from a specific author.
 - Hit Play to load and play a random file from *The Mod Archive* or member favourites.
 - After finishing, the next random file will be loaded and played.
 - Click on the tray icon to show/hide the main window, or press Escape to hide it.